masashitsubaki/molecularGNN_smiles/README.md

-The GNN updates the randomly initialized atom vectors in a molecule, obtains the molecular vector, and then learns the parameters of the neural networks including the atom vectors via backpropagation to predict molecular properties (i.e., this is the end-to-end learning of GNN).
+The GNN updates the randomly initialized atom vectors in a molecule, obtains the molecular vector, and then learns the parameters of the neural networks including the atom vectors via backpropagation to predict molecular properties (i.e., this is an end-to-end learning without input features or descriptors in chemoinformatics).

 Our GNN, based on the r-radius subgraphs (or fingerprints), can be described as follows: